TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ## Graphical analysis of discrete dynamical systems in $\R^2$.

-In this subsection we will analyze dynamical systems
+In this subsection we will analyse dynamical systems

 $$
 \mathbf{x}_0 = \mathbf{s}, \quad \mathbf{x}_{k+1} = A\mathbf{x}_k, \,\, k=0,1,2,\ldots\,,